na1alink/test-calc-mobile/README.md

-# test Calculator-mobile in react-ntive
+# test Calculator-mobile

+in react-native